UBS Group AG (UBS) Shares Down Despite Recent Market Volatility

-UBS Group AG (NYSE: UBS)’s stock price has decreased by -1.18 compared to its previous closing price of 21.61.
-Nevertheless, the company has seen a -1.27% plunge in its stock price over the last five trading sessions.
+UBS Group AG (NYSE: UBS)’s stock price has decreased by -0.79 compared to its previous closing price of 21.56.
+Despite this, the company has experienced a -1.02% fall in its stock price over the last five trading sessions.
 Barron’s reported on 10/25/22 that HSBC Falls, UBS Rises as European Bank Earnings Season Starts

 Is It Worth Investing in UBS Group AG (NYSE: UBS) Right Now?